-A monitoring program designed to protect all commercial poultry breeding stock in Alberta from federally reportable diseases Pullorum disease and fowl typhoid caused by Salmonella Pullorum (SP) and Salmonella Gallinarum (SG), respectively.
+The Poultry Health Program (PHP) is a monitoring program designed to protect all commercial poultry breeding stock in Alberta from the following federally reportable diseases:

-Monitoring is focused on two critical points in the supply chain: the hatchery and the breeder farm, which includes breeding stock for broilers, egg layers, turkeys, pheasants and water fowl.
+Monitoring is focused on 2 critical points in the supply chain – the hatchery and the breeder farm – which includes breeding stock for broilers, egg layers, turkeys, pheasants and water fowl.

-Though Alberta was declared a Pullorum-Typhoid free area in 1983, monitoring for these diseases must continue to retain this status for international trade purposes.
+Though Alberta was declared a Pullorum-Typhoid free area in 1983, monitoring for these diseases must continue in order to retain this status for international trade purposes.

 To sell day-old chicks and hatching eggs across the country, all federally registered hatcheries must register their hatching egg supply flocks with the Government of Alberta.
 Both hatcheries and owners of hatchery supply flocks must comply with the Hatchery Supply Flock Approval Regulations and all elements of the PHP.

 To register hatchery supply, hatcheries must submit the Hatchery Supply Flock Registration form (PDF, 193 KB)

 Within 30 days of hatch date, send a copy of your completed form one of 2 ways:

 Dr. Chunu Mainali, DVM, MSc